joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/video/world/europe/100000010983411/starmer-resignation-reaction-britain.html

 **The Man of Faith Who Heard a Righteous Call in the Founding Credo**\
-`For the 250th, the Times Magazine asked seven leading historians to profile a Revolutionary American whose story has rarely been told.`\
+`For the 250th anniversary, the Times Magazine asked leading historians to profile founding-era Americans whose roles in the drama have been often overlooked.`\
 https://www.nytimes.com/interactive/2026/06/22/magazine/revolutionary-war-lemuel-haynes-black-soldier-essay.html

 **Why Democrats Need a Politics of Joy**\